PROJECT GTAA PASSENGER INFORMATION ZONE, PEARSON INTERNATIONAL AIRPORT, TORONTO ON

 Unique Characteristics & Project Challenges:

 Flower Sculpture: The central “flower” sculpture went into production first while design development continued on the desk, pylons and kiosks.
 The main challenge with the flower structure was engineering the helical pattern of the 8” diameter, 1/2” thick structural steel stems.
 Each of the four stems intertwined and curved outward, requiring an engineered support system.
 A 4” diameter steel ring was engineered to support the helix shape at the mid-section and transfer the load down to the floor, where the legs connected to individual I-beams in the slab.
 Each of the stems had a structural splice mid-way so that the 30-foot long stems could be delivered and joined on site.
 Concealed with a sleeve connection, the structural splice resists simultaneous bi-axial moments, bi-axial shear forces, and axial force.
 A second tension ring was first welded and then mechanically fastened on site to the adjacent stem with bolt connections.
 Connection points were finished with rolled powder coated steel cover sleeves for a smooth finish.
-An LED halo supplied by others covers the two centre connecting rings of the stems and shows current weather with seasonal themes.
+A LED halo covers the two centre connecting rings of the stems and shows current weather with seasonal themes.

 Several milled circles were part of the design of the solid surface finish on the petals, so a mock up section was fabricated to determine the optimum milling depth and light placement for a consistent glow and the best shadow effect.
 The petals were built with a structural steel tubular frame, milled solid surface face and a fully removable back for maintenance access.
 The frame was attached to the upper stem and all wiring for lighting and LED monitor (by others) was fed through the stems.

-Information Desk: The main information desk was challenging to engineer and fabricate, as it was a cantilevered shape.
+Information Desk: The 22-foot long main information desk was challenging to engineer and fabricate, as it was a cantilevered shape.
 The digital design/fabrication team used a combination of solid and thermoformed solid surface over a wood sub frame with an engineered structural steel support.
 Underneath the top laser cut steel plate, a 5” x 5”rolled formed structural steel tube spine connected to the vertical steel tubes.
 At the floor, the feet connected to a steel base plate anchored to the structural concrete slab.
 Wiring for data and power were fed up through the tubes from the floor below.
 The solid surface was sanded and polished smooth to create the graceful arc of the cantilevered desk edges.
 The desk included several lockable drawers and storage cupboards.
 Phase two of this project will be a number of additional smaller desks throughout the airport.

 Pylon: The 12-foot high x 2-foot wide information pylon incorporates an interactive touch display of flight information for passengers to browse, along with a map of the airport.
 The 2-foot high LED backlit “i” at the top of the pylon directs visitors to this zone.
 The pylon was built with a structural steel metal frame, wood veneer, angled solid surface finish and anchored to the structural slab below.
 A stainless steel bumper rail completed the bottom of the structure.